 Saddam: We are ready to sacrifice our souls, our children and our families so as not to give up Iraq.
 We say this so no one will think that America is capable of breaking the will of the Iraqis with its weapons.

-- A reccuring villain in South Park who usually tries to take over Canada where he has a gay abusive relationship with Satan.
+A reccuring villain in South Park who usually tries to take over Canada where he has a gay abusive relationship with Satan.